partharoypc/Diabetes-Prediction-Project-using-Machine-Learning/README.md

 ## Project Overview :
 In this project I have predicted the chances of diabetes using diabetes dataset.This dataset has been collected from Kaggle.
 This dataset contains the sign and symptpom data of newly diabetic or would be diabetic patient.

 The datasets consists of several medical predictor variables and one target variable, class.
-Predictor variables includes the Age, gender, Polyuria,Polydipsia and so on.
+Predictor variables includes the Age, gender, Glucose, BMI and so on.

 ## Installations :
 This project requires Python 3.x and the following Python libraries should be installed to get the project started: